leopedroso1/AI-Stock-Market-Prediction/README.md

 Main Vision in all projects: Simple and accurate > Complex and inaccurate!

-Active Projects - you can check the code being develop in each folder -  If folder == empty then i am fixing bugs or applying optimizations ;)
+Active Projects - you can check the code being developed in each folder -  If folder == empty then i am fixing bugs or applying optimizations ;)

 * Carbon > Classical Machine Learning methods like Supporting Vector Machine (SVM) / Random Forrest Classifier etc.